7 Safe and Festive Ways to Celebrate Easter

 Easter is a fun holiday for everyone and a perfect opportunity to bring cheer and distract us from the ongoing pandemic.

-Whether or not you participate in the religious aspect, the Easter holiday is bright and joyful and is a great time to (virtually) get together with family and friends.
+Whether you participate in the religious aspect or not, the Easter holiday is bright and joyful and is a great time to (virtually) get together with family and friends.

 These ideas are senior-friendly, suitable for any age, and fun to do in groups or one-on-one.

-We’ve also included plenty of suggestions to help you use supplies that you’re likely to have on hand to minimize the need to shop.
+We’ve also included plenty of suggestions for using supplies you likely have on hand to minimize the need to shop.

 1. Decorate the house

-Creating simple Easter-themed decorations is a fun activity and placing them all around the house will instantly brighten the mood.
+Creating simple Easter-themed decorations is a fun activity; placing them all around the house will instantly brighten the mood.

 Try these festive DIY Easter decor ideas:

-- Display this festive table centerpiece – all you need is an egg carton and some paint or colored markers.
+• Display this festive table centerpiece – you only need an egg carton and some paint or colored markers.

-- Make these happy sock bunnies – use colored paper to make the face and belly since you’re more likely to have that on hand.
+• Make these happy sock bunnies.
+Use colored paper for the face and belly, as you’re more likely to have that on hand.

 2. Make creative Easter baskets (for future gifting)